 Wild camping on the Faroe Islands

-All land in the Faroe Islands is privately owned and thus, wild camping is not permitted.
-However, if you ask around, you’ll soon find a local who either owns land in the area or knows someone who does.
-Ask politely, and I’m almost certain they’ll allow you to stay the night.
-I’ve done this on several of the smaller islands where there are no tentsites, such as Fugloy, Koltur and Skúvoy, and I’ve never been turned away.
+All land in the Faroe Islands is privately owned, which means wild camping isn’t officially permitted.
+However, with a bit of friendly inquiry, you’ll often find a local who either owns land or knows someone who does.
+Ask politely, and chances are you’ll be welcomed to stay the night.
+I’ve done this on several of the smaller islands – such as Fugloy, Koltur, and Skúvoy – where there are no designated tentsites, and I’ve never been turned away.

 Free shelters on the Faroe Islands